robot-i-o/rio/docs/setup-tutorials/humanoid.md

     # CUDA 13.X
     bash scripts/setup/humanoid/gearsonic_setup.sh --cuda13

-After it finishes, continue with [Setup Teleoperation](#setup-teleoperation) and [Setup Unitree G1 Interface](#setup-unitree-g1-interface) below, which are still manual.
-The individual policy steps are documented below for reference.

 ??? note "Manual policy setup — automated by `gearsonic_setup.sh`"

     - Install `git-lfs` if it's not already installed